our story

 jason dehaemers - chief Product officer

 Jason has spent a decade in corporate finance, informing his conviction that creative financial solutions are critical to addressing many challenges in our housing system.
 He began his career in New York as an investment banking analyst at Credit Suisse prior to joining Chicago-based private equity firm GTCR.
-He then led corporate development at Tallgrass Energy and played a key role in the company’s two IPOs before founding Insphere Capital, an investment management firm.
+He then worked in corporate development at Tallgrass Energy and played a key role in the company’s two IPOs before founding Insphere Capital, an investment management firm.
 He has a BBA in finance and economics from the University of Notre Dame.

 Katrina Chaves - Director of Real Estate